 Global Roots aims to aid children everywhere.
 And we mean everywhere!
 That includes our own backyard.

 Our school systems are struggling to find the right stride.
 Approaches to curriculum vary on a regular basis.
 Child obesity has more than tripled since the 1970s.
 And more than a third of our children have been bullied!

 So Global Roots has brought our signature Children’s Garden solution home.
 At James John Elementary School in Portland, Oregon, we worked with the Kitchen Garden Laboratory (a USA charity led by former White House chef Bill Yosses) to launch a successful food education program.

-During these programs, students will interact with each other and with mentoring adults to explore the produce grown in our gardens.
-Students will learn the science and nutrition of these products, as well as how they might be incorporated into a healthy life.
-Further, as these programs are supervised by trained social workers, they aim to reduce opportunities for bullying and encourage healthier child interactions.
+During these programs, students interacted with each other and with mentoring adults to explore the produce grown in our gardens.
+Our students learned the science and nutrition of these products, as well as how they might be incorporated into a healthy life.
+Further, as these programs are supervised by trained social workers, reduced opportunities for bullying and encouraged healthier child interactions.

 Through this interview we hope to identify students who have additional social needs, either as a bully or as a bullied student.
-Our goal is to see a 50% reduction in incidents of bullying over the academic year!
+Our goal is to see a 50% reduction in incidents of bullying over the academic year.